Raimath420/GYM-MANAGEMENT-SYSTEM/README.md

 # GYM-MANAGEMENT-SYSTEM
-FITNESS MANAGEMENT SYSTEM
+This the Project FITNESS MANAGEMENT SYSTEM is about Storing and Managing the details of GYM Members.
-This project is about managing the details of GYM Members It includes SQLdatabase
+It uses SQLdatabase for storing the data.
-In this project includes Members name Age Timings Amount etc... details of GYM members
+In this project Stores the Members name Age Timings Amount etc... and other details of GYM members